in-gain/auth0-ai-samples/README.md

 # Quickstart releases

 To support users' ability to download individual quickstarts from the [Auth for AI Agents docs site](https://auth0.com/ai/docs), this repository contains a Github Action to generate downloadable zip file artifacts of each quickstart.
-This action will run on any change within a quickstart folder, ensuring that the latest artifacts are always available for download.
+This action will run on any change within a quickstart folder on `main` branch, ensuring that the latest artifacts are always available for download.

 To **include** a new quickstart, add a `release-config.yml` file to the quickstart's base directory, for example: